French conquest of Algeria: Invasion of Algiers

-Admiral Duperré took command in Toulon of an armada of 600 ships and then headed for Algiers.
-Following a plan for the invasion of Algeria originally developed under Napoleon in 1808, General de Bourmont then landed 34,000 soldiers 27 km west of Algiers, at Sidi Ferruch, on 14 June 1830.
+Admiral Duperré took command in Toulon of an armada of 635 ships and then headed for Algiers.
+Following a plan for the invasion of Algeria originally developed by Major Boutin under Napoleon in 1808, General de Bourmont then landed 34,000 soldiers 27 km west of Algiers, at Sidi Ferruch, on 14 June 1830.
 To face the French, the dey sent 7,000 janissaries, 19,000 troops from the beys of Constantine and Oran, and about 17,000 Kabyles.
 The French established a strong beachhead and pushed toward Algiers, thanks in part to superior artillery and better organization.
 On 19 June the French defeated the dey's army at the battle of Staouéli, and entered Algiers on 5 July after a three-week campaign.
 The dey accepted capitulation in exchange for his freedom and the offer to retain possession of his personal wealth.
 Five days later, he went into exile in Naples with his family.
 The Turkish Janissaries also quit the territory, leaving for Turkey.
 The dey's departure ended 313 years of Ottoman rule of the territory.

 While the French command had nominally agreed to preserve the liberties, properties, and religious freedoms of the inhabitants, French troops immediately began plundering the city, arresting and killing people for arbitrary reasons, seizing property, and desecrating religious sites.
 By mid-August, the last remnants of Turkish authority were summarily deported without opportunity to liquidate significant assets.
 One estimate indicates that more than fifty million francs in assets were diverted into private hands during the plunder.
 This activity had a profound effect on future relations between the French occupiers and the natives.
 In 1833 a French commission wrote that "we have sent to their deaths on simple suspicion and without trial people whose guilt was always doubtful ... we massacred people carrying safe conducts ... we have outdone in barbarity the barbarians".
 The expulsion of the Turks created a power vacuum in significant parts of the territory, from which resistance to French occupation immediately arose.